Mushroom Galette

 - Prepare Dough: Whisk together the all purpose flour and salt in medium mixing bowl.
 Add the cubed butter and toss in the dry flour mixture, separating any pieces that stick together, until lightly coated.
 Use a pastry cutter to cut the butter into the flour until the mixture resembles coarse meal and butter pieces are no bigger than the size of small peas.

 - In a seperate bowl, whisk together the sour cream, lemon juice, and ice water.
 Create a well in the flour mixture and add the wet ingredients.
 Stir with a spatula until the dough begins to clump together.
 Transfer the dough and any dry bits to a lightly floured countertop.
 Use your hands to press and knead the dough gently until it comes together.
-Flatten into a thick disk, cover tightly with plastic wrap, and refrigerate for a minimum of 1-2 hours - or until chilled and firm.
+Flatten into a thick disk, cover tightly with plastic wrap, and refrigerate for a minimum of 1 to 2 hours - or until chilled and firm.

 - Prepare the Mushroom Filling: Heat a 12-inch stainless steel skillet over medium-high heat.
 Add the olive oil, followed by the mushrooms, spreading them evenly across the pan.
 Sauté the mushrooms, stirring every minute or so, until they've released their moisture, shrink down considerably, and begin to caramelize, about 4 to 6 minutes.
 Season lightly with salt and pepper.